 Your Relationship

-By Therapist and Life Coach Dr. Larry Cohen, Marlton, NJ (856) 352-5428 Contact Dr Cohen
+By Therapist and Life Coach Dr. Larry Cohen, Voorhees, NJ (856) 352-5428 Contact NJ Therapy & Life Coaching

 "Why are you treating me this way?”

-Sometimes our partners say things and act in ways that we just don’t get.
+Sometimes, our partners say things and act in ways that we just don’t get.
 Things are supposed to be this way, not that way.
 Why don’t they understand how things are supposed to be in a relationship?
 The answer is simple: your understanding of how things are supposed to be in your relationship – your ‘normal’ – is not their ‘normal’.

 You must accept that your partner’s understanding of how relationships work – how to act, what to say, and how to handle things – will inevitably differ from yours.

 You have your own ‘guide to relationships’ in your head, while your partner has a different ‘guide’.
-Their guide not only differs from yours, but even seems to be written in another language sometimes.
-Why can’t they see that your way is the right way, and that their way is wrong?
+Their guide not only differs from yours but even seems to be written in another language sometimes.
+Why can’t they see that your way is the right way and that their way is wrong?

 Let Me Introduce You to Your Parents